 - Whisk in 4 cups chicken broth.
 Continue to stir until the flour has fully dissolved and no lumps remain.
 Add 2 cups of shredded rotisserie chicken and a Parmesan rind (if using).
 Simmer for 10-15 minutes.

 - Add the Gnocchi.
 Carefully lower 16oz potato gnocchi into the soup along with 5oz baby spinach and 1 cup of milk.
 Stir well, then cook for 3-5 minutes, or until the gnocchi begin to float to the top.
+Remove the Parmesan rind.
 Taste, adjust seasoning as needed (often I’ll add at least another ½ tsp Kosher salt), then serve immediately with freshly shaved Parmesan, lots of cracked black pepper, and baguette.

 Notes